← outfytd

 This section is unusually detailed by design — image processing is the most privacy-sensitive part of the Service, and we want you to understand exactly what happens.

 Photos you upload are processed by our own machine-learning Lambdas running in our AWS account in us-east-2.
-The model we run is fashion-CLIP, an open-source convolutional vision model published by Marqo.
-The model runs entirely within our AWS environment.
+The primary vision model is fashion-CLIP, an open-source convolutional vision model published by Marqo, which runs entirely on our infrastructure — no third party sees the photo bytes through this path.

 5.3 outfit generation